Taking advantage of new technology and getting the most from existing IT investments isn’t easy

 - Qualitative indicators, like end-user and customer feedback

 When done right, an IT strategy can be a powerful tool to drive growth and efficiency in your business, supporting your goals and your staff directly.
-With these five steps, you’ll be able to plan an IT strategy that does just that.
+With these five steps in our IT Strategy example, you’ll be able to plan an IT strategy that does just that.